 - Taking the test when your urine is diluted or letting the test kit sit too long may also lead to a false-positive result.
 Read the kit directions and take the test accordingly.
 Also, check for its expiry, since it may also affect the test results (8).

 When To See A Doctor

 If you have got a positive test result, follow up with your doctor.
-They may conduct blood tests and urine tests to confirm your pregnancy.
-These may be followed by an ultrasound to check for the gestational sac and determine if the pregnancy is normal.
+They may conduct blood tests (serum beta HCG) and urine tests to confirm your pregnancy.
+These may be followed by an ultrasound to (a transvaginal scan can detect pregnancy as early as five weeks) check for the gestational sac and determine if the pregnancy is normal.

 Frequently Asked Questions

 1. Can I get a positive pregnancy test in the fourth week?